Can Silicone Strips improve the look of old or new scars?

 When Should I Begin using Silicone Strips?

-For newly healed wounds, be sure to wait until there is no further bleeding, oozing or crusting on the area you are treating.
-Ask your Surgeon for specifics as this is general information only, but for post-surgical scars, you might be able to begin using it 1 to 2 weeks after your sutures are removed.
-Do not use until your Surgeon gives you clearance to do so.
+In the case of newly healed wounds, be sure to wait until there is no further bleeding, oozing or crusting on the area you are treating.
+Ask your Surgeon for specifics as this is general information only.
+However, you can use silicone strips sometimes 1-2 weeks after you have your sutures removed.
+Definitely do not use until your Surgeon gives you clearance to do so.

 Can I use Silicone Strips on any Part of My Body?